koalalorenzo/blog/content/posts/202011-hashicorp-nomad-backpack.md

   - golang
   - development
   - devops
+  - SRE
-  - sre
+  - projects
 thumbnail: /posts/202011/gopherswrench.jpg
 ---
 I recently decided to replace my k8s home cluster with a **Hashicorp Nomad** cluster on my 3 Raspberry Pis.
 When I was using it, I found myself writing a significant amount of HCL files, and I have been missing Helm's simplicity.

-I have been working with Kubernetes for a while now.
+As an SRE, I have been working with Kubernetes for a while now.
 During this time, I had to install, configure, and distribute some apps using Helm.
 For me, it is a de-facto standard when it comes to deploy and maintain apps that otherwise would require a way bigger list of YAML files.
 Can we do the same for Nomad Jobs's definitions?

 <!--more-->
 ![Go Gophers at work](/posts/202011/gopherswrench.jpg#center)